Why Sellers End Up in Disputes — and How to Avoid the Mess

 The Importance of Clear, Timely Communication

-Consistent communication is a seller’s best defense.
-Respond promptly to calls and emails, keep written records of key conversations, and confirm any updates—such as repairs made after inspections—via email.
+Clear communication is one of a seller’s best defenses.
+Respond to calls and emails on time, keep written records of key conversations, and confirm important updates in writing.

 An abstract visualization of interconnected pathways symbolizing clear communication and thorough documentation.